Sandra Bernhard

-Sandra Bernhard (born June 6, 1955) is an American actress, singer, comedian and author.
+Sandra Bernhard (born June 6, 1955) is an American actress, comedian, and singer.
 She first gained attention in the late 1970s with her stand-up comedy, where she often critiqued celebrity culture and political figures.
+Bernhard is also well known as the ex-best friend of Madonna.

-She is perhaps best known for portraying Nancy Bartlett Thomas on the ABC sitcom Roseanne from the fourth season (1991) to the end of the show in 1997.
-She played Nurse Judy Kubrak in the FX drama series Pose.
+She played Nancy Bartlett Thomas on the ABC sitcom Roseanne from the fourth season (1991) to the end of the show in 1997.
+She played Masha in Martin Scorsese’s film The King of Comedy, Nurse Judy Kubrak in the FX drama series Pose, and Nurse Cecily on the Apple TV+ series Severance.
 She is number 96 on Comedy Central's list of the 100 greatest stand-ups of all time.

 Early life

-Bernhard was born June 6, 1955, in Flint, Michigan, the daughter of Jeanette (née LaZebnik) and proctologist Jerome Bernhard.
-Her parents raised her as a Conservative Jew.
+Bernhard was born June 6, 1955, in Flint, Michigan, the daughter of Jeanette (née LaZebnik; 1921–2014) and proctologist Jerome Bernhard (1922–2025).
+She was raised Conservative Jewish.